The Villages in Cinque Terre

 Monterosso al Mare

-Monterosso is the most individual of the five villages and the most touristy as well.
+Monterosso is the most individual of the five villages and the most touristy.

-It actually has more of a beach resort feel to it because it features a nice beach, and the buildings don’t rise as steeply up the cliffs as they do in the other villages.
+It has more of a beach resort feel because it features a nice beach, and the buildings don’t rise as steeply up the cliffs as they do in the other villages.

-It also has the most places to stay out of the five villages; Over 40 different accommodation options to choose from, and they include some of the largest and smartest hotels within the national park.
+It also has the most places to stay out of the five villages, Over 40 different accommodation options, and they include some of the largest hotels within the national park.

 Vernazza